Solomon’s Seal (Yu Zhu)

 Solomon’s seal tea can be a useful tonic for the kidneys, heart, and sexual organs.

-Solomon’s seal has also been used to slow profuse menstruation, internal bleeding, and digestive complaints (including ulcers, bowel problems and diarrhea).
+Solomon’s seal has also been used to slow profuse menstruation and internal bleeding and relieve digestive complaints (including ulcers, bowel problems, and diarrhea).

-Solomon’s seal root is edible and has been used by Native American tribes as a food and medicine for centuries; it has been widely used to help heal injuries, broken bones, and coughs.
+Solomon’s seal root is edible and has been used by Native American tribes as food and medicine for centuries.
+It has been widely used to help heal injuries, broken bones, and coughs.
 The Menominee tribes also used the herb as a smudge to revive unconscious patients.

 The English herbalist John Gerard (c.
-1545-1612) recommended Solomon’s seal to heal broken bones; he also claimed that in one or two nights it could take away bruises sustained by women who had stumbled “upon their hasty husbands’ fists.”
-Clearly in his times, women being beaten by their husbands was a common enough occurance to be noted as a condition for treatment.
+1545-1612) recommended Solomon’s seal to heal broken bones; he also claimed that in one or two nights it could take away bruises sustained by women who had stumbled “upon their hasty husbands’ fists”.
+Apparently, in his time, women being beaten by their husbands was a common enough occurrence to be noted as a condition for treatment.

-In Oriental medicine, Solomon’s seal is most typically used to tonify the Spleen and Stomach, especially Spleen and Stomach Qi to improve appetite and reduce fatigue.
-It is used to moisten the Lungs, helping to ease dry coughs and sore throats, and to tonify the Kidneys, helping to reduce low back pain and weakness in the lower back.
+In TCM (Traditional Chinese Medicine), Solomon’s seal is most typically used to tonify the Spleen and Stomach, especially Spleen and Stomach Qi to improve appetite and reduce fatigue.
+It is used to Moisten the Lungs, helping to ease dry coughs and sore throats, and to Tonify the Kidneys, helping to reduce low back pain and weakness in the lower back.
 It is also used topically to heal bruises, skin ulcers, boils, and hemorrhoids.

-The root is a starch-like food that was used to make breads and soups.
+The root is a starch-like food used to make bread and soups.
 The young shoots are also edible and can be eaten raw or boiled like asparagus.
-The roots should be boiled with three changes of water before being roasted and served as side dish.
-(The water can be save to be used medicinally.)
+The roots should be boiled with three changes of water before being roasted and served as a side dish.
+(The water can be saved to use medicinally.)

 A typical proportion for making tea is about ½ tsp of dried root to 6 to 10 oz of water.
 (Remember, this is an herb that works well in small doses.)
 In decoction, typically 1 to 4 oz. taken 3 times daily is recommended.

-The name Polygonatum, derives from the ancient Greek word meaning “many knees”.
+The name Polygonatum derives from the ancient Greek word meaning “many knees”.
 This refers to the multiple joints found in the rhizomes.
 The roots also bear depressions that resemble royal seals, possibly suggesting the common name Solomon’s seal (aka the Star of David).
 Another suggestion for the plant’s common name is that the cut roots resemble Hebrew characters.
-Still another notes that the “seals” on the rhizomes, where the stalks rise up, are a sign of the plant’s ability to “seal” and repair injuries.
+Yet another notes that the “seals” on the rhizomes, where the stalks arise, are a sign of the plant’s ability to “seal” and repair injuries.
 These “seals” appear when the plant dies back and the stalks fall from the root, leaving a scar behind that is similar to the Star of David.

 Solomon’s seal is widely held to be a powerful protector able to ward off evil and attract success, especially in financial matters.
 It has been burned in ceremonies to help attract profitable career and business opportunities as well as to protect the home.
 The root is also used in magic to call upon the Elementals.